kenba/opencl3/README.md

 The API has changed considerably since version `0.1` of the library, with the aim of making the library more consistent and easier to use.

+The most recent change is to features, to enable running on older OpenCL ICDs that don't even support OpenCL 1.2, see issue [#30](https://github.com/kenba/opencl3/issues/30).

 The biggest change is that [Context](src/context.rs) no longer contains:
 Programs, Kernels and Command Queues.